 The Topaz Museum has amassed an impressive number of artifacts that were made at the camp, including 100 pieces of art painted at the Topaz Art School, furniture also made at camp, jewelry, and other personal belongings.

-Most of the artifacts are in storage until the Topaz Museum is built.
-A small display and the restored recreation hall can be seen by appointment.
+Most of the artifacts are in storage until the Topaz Museum is open.
+The restored recreation hall can be seen by appointment.